indharajith/zimbra-migration/README.md

 one for backup and one for restore

-This script backup zimbra datas like
+**This script backup zimbra datas like**
+-Domains
+-Admin Account
+-Email accoount